 The company’s range of Sykes pumps in mobile configuration has seen enthusiastic take-up in markets varying from large open pit mines to construction sites.
 Sykes product specialist at Integrated Pump Rental, Henru Strydom, says that the company has even embarked on the local manufacture of these units.

 “Mobile pumps can deliver real economy through their ability to be moved where and when required,” says Strydom.
 “With their own wheel-base, it means that no infrastructure needs to be built before they can start working.
 They can also be moved quickly in an emergency.”

 This applies not only to small units on roadworthy trailers, but to large dewatering pumps for deep, open pit mines.
 In a recent contract, Integrated Pump Rental locally manufactured a mobile version of its extra-high head Sykes XH150 pump for a diamond mine in the mountains of Lesotho.

-“This model can dewater a mine’s pit to a depth of 250 metres,” he said.
+“This model can dewater a mine’s pit to a depth of 250 m,” he says.
 “The pump can run at full load for up to 28 hours on the tank of diesel that is included on the trailer configuration.”

-Next in the range are high head (HH) pumps, which can pump to a height of between 70 to 150 metres, while the medium head (MH) pumps can reach heads of between 50 to 90 metres.
+Next in the range are high head (HH) pumps, which can pump to a height of between 70 to 150 m, while the medium head (MH) pumps can reach heads of between 50 to 90 m.
 The contractors’ package (CP) range comprises the smaller units which can be pulled by a bakkie or 4x4 vehicle.
 These are also licenced for travelling on public roads.